 Is it just me, or is that a little much?
 Who even has time for all that?

-I’ve tried it, and it’s not practical at all.
-And honestly, it just turns into a long to-do list that stresses me out even more.
-But I do value self-care, especially as you plan your wedding (and especially over the holidays).
+I’ve tried it, and it ’s not practical at all – in fact, my “self-care morning routine” turned into a long to-do list that stressed me out even more!
+Despite this, I do value self-care, especially during stressful times – like when I was wedding planning.

-But here’s the thing.
-As you’ve guessed by now, I’m not going to you 50 different ways to practice self-care – that’s not my style.
-Instead, I’m keeping it simple and doable – so that you can put it into practice right now.
+As you’ve probably guessed by now, I’m not going to give you 50 different ways to practice self-care – because that’s not my style.
+Instead, I’m keeping it simple and realistic.

-So here’s the ONE simple thing you can do to practice some self-care this holiday season.
+Here’s the ONE simple thing you can do to practice some self-care:

 Take the Self-Care Challenge

-Ready?
-Here’s the challenge: take a true break from wedding planning.
+Here’s the super simple self-care challenge: take a true break from wedding planning.
 (I told you it was simple!)

 Sounds Easy.
 What makes this challenging?

-First, if you have time off from work, you might be tempted to use that extra time to get stuff done for your wedding.
+First, if you have extra time in your day or if you don’t have any plans for the weekend, you might be tempted to use that extra time to get stuff done for your wedding.
 But I challenge you to give yourself (and your partner) a break instead.
-You’ve probably already made plans to knock some stuff off from your to-do list during the holiday break.
-You can still do that, of course, but take at least one full day to take a break from it .
-Your to-do list will still be there.
+You’ve probably already made plans to knock some stuff off from your to-do list this weekend.
+You can still do that, of course, but take at least one full day for yourself.
+Your to-do list will still be there on Monday.

 Second, you’ll need to get your partner on board.
 If your partner has no idea that you’re trying to take a wedding planning break, you can bet that you’ll get sucked into a full-on wedding planning conversation before you know it.
 Even a quick wedding-related question can quickly turn into something bigger.
 So get your partner on board and keep each other accountable.

-Third, if you’re celebrating the holidays with family, it’s almost guaranteed that someone will ask about how the wedding planning is going.
-And depending on who’s asking the conversation can go from a quick question to an hour-long conversation about your wedding, complete with unsolicited advice and strong opinions.
+Third, if you happen to be around family or friends, it’s almost guaranteed that someone will ask about how the wedding planning is going.
+And depending on who’s asking the conversation can go from a quick question to an hour-long conversation about your wedding, complete with unsolicited advice and overbearing opinions.

-You know you’re going to get questions from family about your wedding, so have a plan.
 Think of a few ways to respond to change the subject.
 One way to do this is to ask about their wedding.
-This works every time because people love talking about themselves.
-Plus, you’ll get to learn more about them and their big day – and it’s a great way to connect with them.
-And that’s what the holidays are all about 🙂
+This works every time because people love talking about themselves. 😉

-I hope you practice some self-care this holiday season – it’s good for you, and you deserve it 🙂
+I hope you practice some self-care by taking a break from planning your wedding – it’s good for you, and you deserve it!